Styyx1/Nocturnia-Readme/README.md

 You can tweak the MCMs to your liking, but here's my recommendations:

 - Requiem - Expanded Grimoire: I disable the automatic spells upon taking a perk.
-Up to you
+Up to you.
 - ZDO Immersive Death: I play with permadeath lite as I would call it.
 50% chance to lose 1 life.
-You start with 3. turn the chance to 0 to turn off permadeath
+You start with 3.
+Turn the chance to 0 to turn off permadeath.

 ***

 ### Starting the Game
 After Starting the game, you'll be in front of a door with no way to move or anything.
 Open the Skyrim Unbound MCM and change your start options.
 When you're done customising it, click ``Start Game`` which takes you to the Race Menu to customise your character.
 Either select ``Continue`` to start right away or ``Stay Here`` to look around the starting area.
 When you're done looking through the area, press the start game hotkey to get the same options again.
-The ``Special`` page shows the hotkey, by default it's ``NumPad +``.
+The ``Special`` Page shows the hotkey.
+By default it's ``NumPad +``.
 ***
 ## Updating the modlist